bhtxy0525/bhtxy0525.github.io/_pages/about.md

+---
+permalink: /
+title: "Biography"
+excerpt: "About me"
+author_profile: true
+redirect_from:
+  - /about/
+  - /about.html
+---
 # **Biography**
 I received the B.E. degree in Mechanical Engineering from Northeast Agricultural University, Harbin, China, in 2016.
 Currently, I am pursuing the Ph.D. degree with the Robotics Institute, Beihang University.